ihmeuw/vivarium_research/docs/source/model_design/programming_vivarium/artifact_building/index.rst

 file.

 Also be sure to check any functions that combine subnational and national data.
-For example, remission rates are sometimes calculated based on duration (a national data key) and prevalence (a subnational data key).
+For example, prevalence rates are sometimes calculated based on duration (a national data key) and incidence (a subnational data key).
 These functions will likely require extra attention to ensure they are pulling and providing the data needed.